IndieSmiths/bblueleveleditor/README.md

 ## More info

-For now, I actually indicate whether an asset is seamless or not using and other properties of the asset in its name.
+For now, I actually indicate whether an asset is seamless or not and other properties of the asset in its name.

 For instance, consider the name of the grunt robot asset: `grunt_bot.actors.False.midbottom.png`.

 The `.actors` part indicates it is to be placed in the `actors` layer.
 The `False` part indicates it is not a seamless asset.
-Finally the `midbottom` part indicates the stored position for the asset refers to the asset midbottom corner.
-It means it is to be placed aligned with its midbottom corner at the given position in the level file.
-It defines how to anchor an asset in the level.
+Finally the `midbottom` part indicates which corner of the asset the position should be assigned to.
+That is, in this case it means the position data stored for the robot should be assigned to the robot's midbottom corner.
+You can use any of the 9 points defined in a `pygame.Rect`, that is, `topleft`, `topright`, `center`, etc.